 Foster Care Adoption

 Foster care adoption is free in most cases throughout the United States.
-Because children in foster care are in the legal custody of the state, most governments will cover the legal fees of an adoption, which is usually less than $3,600.
+Because children in foster care are in the legal custody of the state, most governments will cover the legal fees of adoption, which is usually less than $3,600.

-In addition, many states will provide ongoing health care in the form of Medicaid for a child adopted from foster care until he or she is 21 years old.
+Also, many states will provide ongoing health care in the form of Medicaid for a child adopted from foster care until he or she is 21 years old.
 Ongoing services, such as counseling, may also be provided.
 If your child is classified as “special needs,” you may receive an additional monthly stipend after you adopt.
 In some states, children in sibling groups, those in racial or ethnic groups exiting the system at a slower rate, and children over a certain age are designated as special needs cases.

 Children adopted from foster care may also receive college tuition assistance from institutions that receive funding from the state.
 Some may even be able to attend the university for free.